It is likely that Amicus Therapeutics Inc. (FOLD) Stock will grow up

 Is Insider Trading a Real Thing?

-Campbell Bradley L, the President & CEO at Amicus Therapeutics Inc. (FOLD) has sold 5,470 shares of firm on Sep 01 at a price of $11.29 against the total amount of $61764.0.
-In another inside trade, Quimi Daphne, Chief Financial Officer of Amicus Therapeutics Inc. (NASDAQ:FOLD) sold 4,397 shares of the firm on Sep 01 for a total worth of $49621.0 at a price of $11.29.
-An inside trade which took place on Sep 01, Executive Chairman of Amicus Therapeutics Inc. Crowley John F sold 11,346 shares of firm against total price of $0.13 million at the cost of $11.30 per share.
+Crowley John F, the Executive Chairman at Amicus Therapeutics Inc. (FOLD) has sold 10,468 shares of firm on Sep 15 at a price of $10.66 against the total amount of $0.11 million.
+In another inside trade, Campbell Bradley L, President & CEO of Amicus Therapeutics Inc. (NASDAQ:FOLD) sold 5,470 shares of the firm on Sep 01 for a total worth of $61764.0 at a price of $11.29.
+An inside trade which took place on Sep 01, Chief Financial Officer of Amicus Therapeutics Inc. Quimi Daphne sold 4,397 shares of firm against total price of $49621.0 at the cost of $11.29 per share.